pni-lab/connattractor/docs/01-paper.md

 specific tasks, we set its weights empirically, with the interregional activity flow estimated via functional brain connectivity.
-Capitalizing on strong analogies between the relaxation rule of Hopfield networks and the activity flow principle that links activity to connectivity in brain networks, we propose the resulting connectome-based Hopfield neural network (CHNN) as a computational model for macro-scale brain dynamics.
+Capitalizing on strong analogies between the relaxation rule of Hopfield networks and the activity flow principle that links activity to connectivity in brain networks, we propose the resulting functional connectome-based Hopfield neural network (FCHN) as a computational model for macro-scale brain dynamics.
 **C** The proposed computational framework assigns an energy level, an attractor state and a position in a low-dimensional embedding to brain activation patterns.
 Additionally, it models how the entire state-space of viable activation patterns is restricted by the dynamics of the system and how alterations in activity and/or connectivity